 About the Composer:

-Rob Kapilow (1952- ) is kind of pretty much totally awesome.
-He holds degrees from Yale University and the Eastman School of Music (yay!), and spent time studying composition with none other than Nadia Boulanger, who taught some extremely famous composers including Aaron Copland, Ástor Piazzolla, Elliott Carter, and Philip Glass.
+Rob Kapilow (1952- ) holds degrees from Yale University and the Eastman School of Music, and spent time studying composition with none other than Nadia Boulanger, who taught some extremely famous composers including Aaron Copland, Ástor Piazzolla, Elliott Carter, and Philip Glass.
 Kapilow is an accomplished pianist, and as a conductor has worked on Broadway and with such great orchestras as Philadelphia and Toronto.
-He hosts the NPR program What Makes It Great (check it out here — you’ll love it), in which he “takes listeners inside the music: he unravels, slows down, and recomposes key passages to hear why a piece is so extraordinary.”
-His lively personality and comedic delivery make him the perfect guy to share classical music with kids — and that is exactly what he does.
+He hosts the NPR program What Makes It Great (check it out here), in which he “takes listeners inside the music: he unravels, slows down, and recomposes key passages to hear why a piece is so extraordinary.”
+His lively personality and comedic delivery make him the perfect guy to share classical music with kids.
 Nicknamed the “Pied Piper of classical music” and even “a kind of Bill Nye the Science Guy for classical music,” Kapilow presents an innovative program called FamilyMusik that entertains, educates, and enthralls young audiences in the same way Leonard Bernstein did with his Young People’s Concerts.
 Many of Kapilow’s own compositions are geared towards children…including today’s Suggested Listening selection.

 About the Piece: